mjkuranda/yummy/IDEAS.md

 ## Missing features

 -   Edition of existing meals - you can edit anything you want apart from the title - because it occurs as the name.
--   Add responsive web design for the other subsites. (v2.11.0?)

 ## Bugs